Macron Defeats Le Pen In French Election

 The candidates' polar-opposite visions presented the 47 million registered voters with the starkest possible choice.
 Le Pen's closed borders faced off against Macron's open ones; his commitment to free trade ran against her proposals to protect the French from global economic competition and immigration.
 Her desire to free France from the EU and the shared euro currency contrasted with his argument that both are essential for the future of Europe's third-largest economy.

-As well as capitalizing on voter rejection of the left-right monopoly on power, Macron also got lucky.
+As well as capitalising on voter rejection of the left-right monopoly on power, Macron also got lucky.

 In power, Macron would take charge of a nation that, when Britain leaves the EU in 2019, will become the EU's only member with nuclear weapons and a permanent seat on the U.N.
 Security Council.